How to Become an Online Notary in Illinois How to Become an Online Notary in Illinois

 How Do You Become An Online Notary In Illinois?

-As of January 1, 2024, new Illinois Notary laws have come into effect, allowing for individuals to apply to notarize electronic documents remotely by means of audio-visual communication.
-To become a Remote Online Notary in the state of Illinois you can follow the steps below:
+As of 1 January 2024, new Illinois Notary laws have taken effect.
+People are now permitted to apply to notarize electronic documents remotely by means of audio-visual communication.
+If you want to become a Remote Online Notary in Illinois you need to;

 Once you’re authorized to perform RON in Illinois and approved with your platform, you can start performing Remote Online Notarizations.
 Be sure to stay current with all your state’s local Online Notary laws!